 1.1 The SENCo & SENCo Assistant Mrs R Orton is the SENCo & Mrs T Gerrard is the SENCo Assistant.
 They may be contacted via the main school office or via email.

 - 01449 613541

 - enquiries@stowhigh.com

 - r.orton@stowhigh.com

 - t.gerrard@stowhigh.com

-1.2 SEND & School Leadership Mrs K Farrow is the Assistant Headteacher with responsibility for SEND k.farrow@stowhigh.com
+1.2 SEND & School Leadership Mr A Pickering, the Deputy Headteacher, has management responsibility for SEND a.pickering@stowhigh.com